jakoch/cpp-devbox/README.md

 FROM ghcr.io/jakoch/cpp-devbox:bookworm-latest
 ```

-### Fetching the prebuild container images using a .devcontainer config
+### Fetching the prebuilt container images using a .devcontainer config

 **Devcontainer.json**